Darwin Shopping Centre

-The Darwin Shopping Centre is the main shopping centre in Shrewsbury, Shropshire, England, comprising approximately 17 per cent of the town centre's retail offer by leasable area.
+The Darwin Shopping Centre (currently promoted as The Darwin) is the main shopping centre in Shrewsbury, Shropshire, England, comprising approximately 17 per cent of the town centre's retail offer by leasable area.

 It was built by John Laing Developments in 1989 and refurbished in 2002.
-It is due to undergo further refurbishment in a plan being devised by Chapman Taylor Architects as part of the New Riverside redevelopment.
+It was in 2010 due to undergo further refurbishment in a plan being devised by Chapman Taylor Architects as part of the New Riverside redevelopment.

 Ownership

 The mall has shared a turbulent recent history with the former Pride Hill and Riverside centres which came under common ownership in 2003 under Dunedin Property.
 Protego's UK Actively Managed Shopping Centre Fund acquired the centres in 2006, serviced by a loan provided by Lehman Brothers.
 Defaulting on £82m of that loan, the centres entered receivership with the collapse of Lehman.

 UK Commercial Property Trust (managed by Ignis Asset Management and abbreviated UKCPT) took control of the three centres in March 2010 and was under management by Ignis and Shearer Property Group.
 The Darwin centre was attributed a nominal value of £38.6m as part of the £63.6m purchase.

 UKCPT, following failure of their proposed development to link the Darwin and Pride Hill shopping centres with Riverside, sold the three centres to Shropshire Council who agreed to purchase them for £51M in 2018.